-In 2020, six of seven lakes (86%) with suitable nesting habitat in the Kezar Lake watershed were occupied by loon pairs.
+In 2021, five of seven lakes (71%) with suitable nesting habitat in the Kezar Lake watershed were occupied by loon pairs.
 This high occupancy rate demonstrates a strong breeding base in numbers, with potential to sustain a healthy breeding population.
-Bradley Pond in Lovell was the only lake unoccupied by a pair of loons, although it has an adequate fish population and good nesting habitat.
-Future occupancy by a pair, and breeding is possible.
+Bradley Pond and Farrington Pond in Lovell were the only lakes unoccupied by a pair of loons, although loons were observed on Farrington Pond sporadically.
+Bradley Pond has an adequate fish population and good nesting habitat, but loons are rarely observed there.
+Future occupancy by a pair, and breeding is possible on both of these lakes.